paulhurgh/ProgramsInformationPeople/_sources/StringFormatting/ExtraExercises.rst

 .. activecode:: ee_interpolation_052
    :tags: StringFormatting/Interpolation.rst
+   :spacedrepetition: True

+   5.1 Below, we have provided a list of tuples that contain information about customers' product reviews on Amazon: the product, its rating, and customer name.
+Write a function called ``feedback`` that takes a tuple as input and returns a message to the customer based on their review.
+If the customer rated their product as an 8 or higher, ``feedback`` should return the following string: "[name], we're happy to hear that you gave your new [product] a [rating] rating!"
+If the rating was below 8, ``feedback`` should return: "[name], we're sorry to hear that your new [product] was not excellent."
+Create a list called ``feedback_messages`` that contains a response to each customer below.

    tups = [("Dyson vacuum", 9.1, "Sandy"), ("Keurig", 5.0, "Timmy"), ("SleepComfort mattress", 8.0, "Sam"), ("Michael Kors vest", 6.9, "Kate"), ("LG Dishwasher", 10.0, "Charles")]

    =====